Skill Blitz Sale-mobile

 Packet sniffing attack is a serious threat in a society where we are more reliant on networked technology to perform personal and professional tasks.
 It enables hackers to obtain access to data traffic traveling over a network - and with so much sensitive information transmitted over the internet, protecting against packet sniffing attacks is critical.
 Sophisticated sniffers may exploit vulnerabilities and potentially breach the network security, putting companies at huge risk.
 The greatest defense against malicious packet sniffing is to monitor the network landscape on a frequent basis, looking for strange activity or abnormalities.
 Recently, organizations are investing in advanced artificial intelligence methods to protect their data against sniffing.
 These solutions can be employed to identify even minor changes in network behavior, which IT managers can rectify instantly.

-If you found this article informative, consider reading a bit about our KnowledgeHut’s CEH Course which goes over industry-leading ethical hacking training to protect your organization against the most sophisticated threats.
+If you found this "what is packet sniffing" article informative, consider reading a bit about our KnowledgeHut’s CEH Course which goes over industry-leading ethical hacking training to protect your organization against the most sophisticated threats.

 Frequently Asked Questions (FAQs)